top of page

 Regions With the Most Peak Sun Hours

-The southwestern United States, including Arizona, California, Nevada, New Mexico, and parts of Texas, have some of the highest peak sunlight hours.
-These regions benefit from abundant sun intensity and favorable weather conditions, making them ideal for solar energy production.
-The combination of high solar insolation and clear skies contributes to the optimal performance of solar installations in these areas.
+If you're in the southwestern United States, including states like Arizona, California, Nevada, New Mexico, and parts of Texas, you're in a region that gets some of the highest peak sunlight hours.
+These areas benefit from strong sun intensity and great weather conditions, making them perfect for solar energy production.
+The combination of high solar insolation and mostly clear skies helps your solar system perform at its best.

 Regions With the Fewest Peak Sunlight Hours

-Regions with the fewest peak sun hours in the United States are typically found in the Pacific Northwest and parts of the Midwest and Northeast.
-States like Washington, Oregon, Alaska, Maine, New Hampshire, and parts of the Great Lakes region may experience fewer hours of direct sunlight due to higher latitudes, more frequent cloud cover, and varying weather patterns.
-Therefore, solar panels in these states will not receive as much sunlight as systems in sunnier climates.
+If you live in the Pacific Northwest, parts of the Midwest, or the Northeast, you’re likely to experience fewer peak sun hours.
+States like Washington, Oregon, Alaska, Maine, New Hampshire, and parts of the Great Lakes region tend to have less direct sunlight due to their higher latitudes, frequent cloud cover, and varying weather patterns.
+As a result, your solar panels may not receive as much sunlight as systems in sunnier areas.

 How to Calculate Peak Sun Hours